hunThubSpace/BB-BugBountyBash/README.md

 ---
 ### 23. **`bb_wlgen_dynamic`**
-The `bb_wlgen_dynamic` function creates a dynamic wordlist for DNS enumeration.
-It navigates to the `/opt/wordlists/` directory, downloads two wordlists from GitHub repositories, merges them, and removes duplicates, saving the final output to `dynamic_dnsgalt.txt`.
-After merging, it deletes the original downloaded files and returns to the previous directory, suppressing output. (**Dynamic Wordlist**)
+Merges and generates a dynamic wordlist from specified DNS-related files hosted on GitHub.

 ```sh
 bb_wlgen_dynamic() {